hantsy/jakartaee11-sandbox/docs/data.md

 }
 ```

-To run the project on a WildFly server, use:
+To run the project on a managed WildFly server, execute the following command:

 ```bash
 mvn clean package wildfly:run -Pwildfly
 ```

-You can find Jakarta Data usage examples in the [test code](https://github.com/hantsy/jakartaee11-sandbox/tree/master/data/src/test).
+You can find Jakarta Data usage examples in the [testing codes](https://github.com/hantsy/jakartaee11-sandbox/tree/master/data/src/test).

-The tests are written with Arquillian and JUnit 5, to run the tests against the WildFly Managed Adapter:
+The tests are written with [Arquillian](https://www.arquillian.org) and JUnit 5, to run the tests on the managed WildFly with the Arquillian WildFly adapter:

 ```bash
 mvn clean verify -Parq-wildfly-managed